 How to cook Blue Crab at home?

-There are many ways on how you can cook Blue Crab at home and it would take a while website to mention and show all of them.
+There are many ways how you can cook Blue Crab at home and it would take a whole website to mention and show all of them.

 I found a video that shows an easy way to get started.